AbhishekKumar-0311/AbhishekKumar-0311/README.md

 # Hi Folks !
 Welcome to my Github <img src="https://github.com/AbhishekKumar-0311/AbhishekKumar-0311/blob/master/assets/wave.gif" width="30px">

-My name is Abhishek Kumar and I'm a Data Analyst & Software Developer with a budding interest in Machine Learning.
+My name is Abhishek Kumar and I'm a BI Engineer, Data Analyst & SDE with a budding interest in Machine Learning.
 I'm from Bangalore, India and currently working at Deloitte.
 Find more about me on [![LinkedIn][3.2]][3] or [![Twitter][1.2]][1]

 <!-- ### Hi there 👋 -->